nanvel/cipher-bt/README.md

 ## Disclaimer

 This software is for educational purposes only.
-Do not risk money which you are afraid to lose.
+Do not risk money you cannot afford to lose.
 USE THE SOFTWARE AT YOUR OWN RISK.
 THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.